 - 1. Assemble and arrange abstracts and other materials for publication in the NCWSS Proceedings. - 2.
 Alter instructions for authors of NCWSS articles as required. - 3.
-Work through Executive Secretary to mail proceedings.
+Prepare a hard copy of the abstracts for the NCWSS archives.

 Changes or additions to "Schedule of Work in Preparation for Annual Meetings" may be changed or additions made by a majority vote of the Board of Directors at any annual meeting.